How we work to be fair

 The core Statehouse group is directed by James Salzer, a Capitol veteran and expert on the state budget and taxes.
 Maya T. Prabhu covers the state Senate, with a focus on hot-button issues such as abortion and guns.
 Mark Niesse covers the state House and specializes in elections and voting issues.
-Because it is an election year and Georgia is replacing its voting system, reporter Amanda Coyne will help Niesse out in the House.
 Greg Bluestein covers the governor and state politics, including campaigns for state and federal offices.
-Jim Galloway, our longtime political columnist, provides perspective and commentary.
+Patricia Murphy, our political columnist, provides perspective and commentary.
 David Wickert is our expert on transportation; Ariel Hart reports on health care, Ty Tagami on public education.
 Jim Denery edits and writes our weekly Capitol Recap column.
 Isaac Sabetai creates digital features.
 Several additional reporters follow specific bills and issues.
-Bob Andres is the lead photographer covering the session.
+Arvin Temkar and Natrice Miller are our primary photographers for the session.

 More legislative coverage